Ways to Give

 Private support has allowed Wagner College to build upon its commitment as an educational institution, providing academic and scholarship programs to a diverse student body.
 The generosity of those who give to the College makes a crucial difference in Wagner College’s ability to fulfill its mission.

-- Wagner College encourages donors to consider recognition through a commemorative gift.
+Wagner College encourages donors to consider recognition through a commemorative gift.
 Naming opportunities for new construction or for existing facilities are available for those wishing to give recognition or a memorial as a lasting tribute to accomplishments.
-For more information, please contact Kristen Krista, Director of the Campaign at (718) 420-4529 or email@example.com for more information.
+For more information, please contact Kaitlin Girton, Director of Annual Giving & Campaign Operations at email@example.com or 718-420-4551.

 - An income for life to the donor and second beneficiary